 The tips of its limbs have a second curve that opposes the bow’s overall configuration.
 Unlike a compound bow, the recurve gets harder to pull and hold the farther you draw it; basically, there is no let-off.

 You should expect to work your muscles when using a recurve.
 This gear has no set draw length, meaning you will have to draw to your working length, such as 24 inches or 28 inches.
 The design features of a recurve are minimum, making it lighter.
 It is also the simplest bow and it does not get out of adjustments easily when compared to a compound design.
+Our expert review of the best hunting recurve bow will surely impress you, so read on!

 This is a powerful wooden bow drawn by hand and is usually 5-6 feet long.
 The main parts of a longbow are: grip, upper and lower limb, string, string groove, string silencer, serving and nocking point.